9 Serious Conditions That Can Feel Like Heartburn

 This test involves passing a tube with a light and a camera at one end down your throat into your esophagus.
 During the test, your doctor can look for abnormal areas as well as collect tissue samples to test for cancer.

 Poor control of diabetes can lead to nerve damage, which can affect the workings of your digestive tract.
-This is called gastroparesis, and it dramatically slows the movement of food through the stomach and can cause heartburn.
+This is called gastroparesis, and it dramatically slows the movement of food through the stomach to the intestines.
+This can cause heartburn, as well as other symptoms like nausea, vomiting, and feeling full right away after eating, the NIDDK explains.

 Treatment can include dietary changes such as eating smaller meals, avoiding fat and fiber, medications, and, for people with very severe symptoms, inserting a feeding tube or an implanted device that emits electrical pulses mimicking stomach contractions.